weiyuancheng931107/Java_final_project/README.md

-# Java Music Application
+# Java Music Application (Web-Based)

-Java Music Application is a Java-based application designed for various music-related functionalities, including creating, processing, and manipulating MIDI files, generating rhythms, and defining musical styles.
+Java Music Application is a Java-based backend application designed for various music-related functionalities, including creating, processing, and manipulating MIDI files, generating rhythms, and defining musical styles.
+The frontend has been transitioned from Java Swing to a modern **web-based interface**, allowing users to interact via browsers.

-## The structure of the project
+---

+## Project Structure

 The structure and functionalities of the project are described below.
 There are a few architectural design principles in this project:

-* All classes follow the principles of object-oriented programming.
-* Builder classes are used for creating complex objects.
-* The project makes extensive use of Java standard libraries.

-### Files and Their Functions

-#### Note.java
-This class is responsible for classifying the note.

-#### Chord.java
-This class handles chord-related operations, such as creating chords.
-It includes methods to define chord structures and to generate chord sequences.

-#### DefineStyle.java
-This class allows users to define and apply different musical styles to MIDI sequences.
-It includes functionality to merge MIDI files according to specified styles.

-#### Judge.java
-This class evaluates musical sequences by analyzing their structure and rhythm.
-It is used to ensure the sequences adhere to certain musical standards or styles.

-#### Metronome.java
-It includes methods to set the tempo and possibly to customize the sound of the beat.

-#### MetronomeWithNoPitch.java
-Similar to Metronome.java, but this version likely focuses on a metronome with no pitch, providing just a percussive beat without any tonal elements.

-#### MidiGenerator.java
-This class is responsible for generating MIDI sequences based on given parameters such as tempo, note sequences, and rhythms.
-It includes methods to play and save these sequences.

-#### MidiMerger.java
-This class provides functionality to merge multiple MIDI files into one.
-It includes methods to handle conflicts and ensure the merged file maintains musical coherence.

-#### ReadSheet.java
-This class reads musical notations from a file and converts them into a format that can be used by other classes in the application.
-It includes methods to parse musical notes and rhythms from textual representations.

-#### Drumsound.java
-This class contains programs of every piece in the drum kit.

-#### Funk.java
-This class is responsible for generating Funk rhythms.
-It includes methods for defining the specific patterns and time signatures characteristic of Funk music.

-#### Jazz.java
-This class is responsible for generating Jazz rhythms.
-It includes methods for defining the specific patterns and time signatures characteristic of Jazz music.

-#### BossaNova.java
-This class is responsible for generating Bossa Nova rhythms.
-It includes methods for defining the specific patterns and time signatures characteristic of Bossa Nova music.

-#### Reggae.java
-This class is responsible for generating Reggae rhythms.
-It includes methods for defining the specific patterns and time signatures characteristic of Reggae music.

-#### RnB.java
-This class is responsible for generating RnB rhythms.
-It includes methods for defining the specific patterns and time signatures characteristic of RnB music.

-#### Rock.java
-This class is responsible for generating Rock rhythms.
-It includes methods for defining the specific patterns and time signatures characteristic of Rock music.

-#### Soul.java
-This class is responsible for generating Soul rhythms.
-It includes methods for defining the specific patterns and time signatures characteristic of Soul music.

-#### MusicApp.java
-This class serves as the main entry point of the application.
-It initializes the application and manages the user interface components.

-#### MusicNotation.java
-This class handles the creation, manipulation, and display of musical notations within the application.

-#### MusicNotations.java
-This class extends the functionality of MusicNotation.java to support multiple notations simultaneously, allowing for more complex compositions.

-#### Notes.java
-This class provides the core functionality for representing and manipulating individual musical notes.
-It includes methods for note properties such as pitch, duration, and intensity.

-#### PianoPanel.java
-This class is responsible for creating a visual representation of a piano keyboard.
-It allows users to interact with the piano and visualize the notes being played.

-### Building the project
-To build the project, use your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse) to import the project files.
-Ensure you have the necessary Java Development Kit (JDK) installed.
-Follow your IDE's instructions to compile and run the project.
+- All classes follow the principles of object-oriented programming.
+- Builder classes are used for creating complex objects.
+- The project makes extensive use of Java standard libraries and MIDI support.

+---

+## Files and Their Functions

+### Core Music Processing Classes

+- **Note.java**
+  This class is responsible for classifying and representing musical notes.

+- **Chord.java**
+  Handles chord-related operations, such as creating chords and defining chord structures.

+- **DefineStyle.java**
+  Allows users to define and apply different musical styles to MIDI sequences, and merge files accordingly.

+- **Judge.java**
+  Evaluates musical sequences by analyzing their structure and rhythm to meet predefined styles.

+- **Metronome.java**
+  Provides tempo control with audible beat (with pitch).

+- **MetronomeWithNoPitch.java**
+  Similar to `Metronome`, but outputs beat without pitch, acting like a percussion click.

+- **MidiGenerator.java**
+  Responsible for generating and playing MIDI sequences based on tempo, rhythms, and note data.

+- **MidiMerger.java**
+  Merges multiple MIDI files while maintaining musical coherence and resolving overlaps.

+- **ReadSheet.java**
+  Reads textual or file-based musical notation input and parses it into MIDI-compatible sequences.

+- **Drumsound.java**
+  Defines individual drum sounds used across rhythm styles.

+---

+### Rhythm Style Classes

+Each of the following classes is responsible for generating its respective rhythm using distinct patterns and time signatures:

+- **Funk.java**
+- **Jazz.java**
+- **BossaNova.java**
+- **Reggae.java**
+- **RnB.java**
+- **Rock.java**
+- **Soul.java**

+---

+### Web-Adapted GUI Components

+> 🧭 Originally developed in Swing, now migrated to a web frontend.

+- **MusicApp.java**
+  Serves as the backend's main entry point.
+It initializes core music logic and exposes endpoints to the frontend via a web API (e.g., using Spring Boot or a lightweight HTTP server).

+- **PianoPanel.java**
+  Provides a visual and interactive piano keyboard.
+In the web version, this is implemented using HTML/CSS with JavaScript (e.g., WebAudio or Tone.js).

+- **MusicNotation.java**
+  Handles the backend logic for creating and managing a single musical notation.

+- **MusicNotations.java**
+  Extends `MusicNotation` to support multi-notation compositions.

+- **Notes.java**
+  Represents individual note objects, their pitch, duration, and intensity.

+---

+## Web-Based Frontend

+The GUI has been transitioned from Java Swing to a modern web application stack.
+The frontend allows users to:

+- Play piano notes via UI
+- View and edit music notations interactively
+- Choose musical styles
+- Generate and export MIDI

+### Technologies Used

+- **Frontend Framework**: React (or Vue/Svelte as preferred)
+- **UI Rendering**: HTML5 + CSS3
+- **Music Notation**: VexFlow or ABCjs
+- **MIDI Playback & Audio**: Web Audio API / Tone.js
+- **Communication with Backend**: RESTful API (e.g., /api/generate, /api/style/funk)

+---

+## Building the Project

+### Backend Setup (Java)

+1. Install JDK 17+
+2. Compile the backend:
+   javac -d out src/com/musicapp/*.java
+3. (Optional) Run with a web server (e.g., Spring Boot or NanoHTTPD)

+### Frontend Setup (Web)

+1. Install Node.js
+2. Navigate to frontend/ directory
+3. Run:
+   npm install
+   npm start

+> Ensure frontend/src/api/config.js points to http://localhost:8080/api or your Java backend.

+---

 ## Contributing

 Contributions to the Java Music Application are welcome.
-To contribute, please fork the repository, make your changes, and submit a pull request.
-Ensure that your code follows the project's coding standards and includes appropriate tests.
+To contribute:

+1. Fork the repository
+2. Create a new branch (git checkout -b feature-X)
+3. Commit your changes
+4. Push to your fork
+5. Create a pull request

+Please follow OOP principles, add comments, and include test cases or UI demos if relevant.

+---

 ## Built With

-Java Standard Libraries
+- Java Standard Libraries
-MIDI Libraries for Java (e.g., javax.sound.midi)
+- javax.sound.midi
+- Node.js / npm
+- React / HTML / CSS
+- Tone.js / VexFlow
+- RESTful APIs

+---

 ## Versioning

-We use Semantic Versioning for versioning.
-For the [versions](https://semver.org/) available, see the tags on this repository.
+We use Semantic Versioning.
+Check repository tags for available versions.

+---

+## Contact

+For feedback, bug reports, or collaboration:

+📧 ankeng40426@gmail.com